SchumacherFM/Magento-FastIndexer/README.md

 FastIndexer
 ===========

+Pre-Alpha due to a nasty bug :-(

 - Integrates seamlessly into the existing Magento indexer process.
 - Does not change the core Magento indexer logic!
-No class rewrites!
+- Only one class rewrite!
+(Adding an event in `Mage_Index_Model_Process::reindexAll()`)
-- Indexing blocks the frontend for only ~0.003 seconds
+- Indexing blocks the frontend for only ~0.003 seconds instead of minutes with the normal indexer.
+- The frontend will not be affected anymore by any reindex process.
 - Speeds up the whole indexing process of your Magento store.
 You can enable or disable the module in the backend and test the speed difference by yourself.
-- The frontend will not be affected anymore by any reindex process.
 - Full reindexing now even under high frontend load possible (Citation/Test needed ... ).
 - Limits the amount of SQL queries
 - Even integrates into your custom indexer processes (theoretically, talk to me).